linkml/linkml-project-cookiecutter/README.md

 ### Step 4: Setup the LinkML project

 Project generation uses linkml tool defaults.
-Optionally you can influence the process by passing arguments as environment varibles inside `custom.env` file, which is read y Makefile and GitHub Actions.
+Optionally you can influence new defaults by passing arguments as environment variables inside `custom.env` file, which is respected by Makefile and GitHub Actions.

 ```bash
 LINKML_GENERATORS_PROJECT_ARGS=--no-mergeimports     # see `gen-project --help`